-*** The following article is from page 22 the Spring 2017 edition of the Canadian Bar Association Law Matters magazine***
+*** The following article is from page 22 of the Spring 2017 edition of the Canadian Bar Association Law Matters magazine. ***

 Approximately a year ago, I was privileged to found my own law firm.
 The experience has been incredibly rewarding, particularly in the new opportunities it has provided me to give back to the legal community.
 These opportunities have enabled me to speak to several law students and young lawyers and, as a result of our discussions, become more aware of relevant workplace issues within the legal community.

 A common theme within our discussions is the prevalence of bullying, harassment, and discrimination within their law firms and the negative impact of these issues on their well-being.
 I have been privy to acknowledgements of sexism and sexual harassment, bullying by partners and senior associates, discrimination as a result of abstaining from drinking alcohol, and demeaning conduct towards support staff.
 My peers often express frustration that continuous displays of problematic behaviour are frequently accepted or ignored if the employee in question is deemed a financial asset to the firm.

 Prior to working as a sole practitioner, I worked at Alberta Justice as a Crown Counsel.
 My employer implemented a strong Respect in the Workplace program, in which employees were required to attend courses and partake in specialized training.
 However, within many law firms, Respect in the Workplace continues to be a foreign concept.